abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 **Task 3:** Is the function from the empty set to any other set really valid?
 Why?
 Check the definition.

 Yes, it is valid.
 Zero is a natural number!
 This is called *vacuous truth*, when the condition is satisfied simply because there are no cases to check.

+If you still aren't convinced, check this out:
+1. There is a function between a subset and its superset
+2. The empty set is a subset of any other set.

+So, evidently, this function has to exist!

 ---